 Eligible participants were identified by the screening provider, 1st Retinal Screen Ltd, prior to the start of the study.
-In order to be eligible, participants had to be in the geographical area due to be invited for screening (defined as the GP of the patient being within Kensington, Chelsea or Westminster).
-Participants also had to be aged sixteen or over, and have failed to attend screening for at least two annual appointments, or to have failed to contact the screening service to try and rearrange their appointment.
+To be eligible, participants had to be in the geographical area due to be invited for screening (defined as the patient's general practitioner being within Kensington, Chelsea or Westminster).
+Participants also had to be aged $\geq$ 16 years, and to have failed to attend screening for at least two annual appointments, or to have failed to contact the screening service to try to rearrange their appointment.

-As the usual invitation process continued for patients in the trial, a minimum twomonth window was left between any contact as part of usual care, and invitation into the trial, in order to avoid contacting participants who were late to contact the screening service but who still intended to do so.
+As the usual invitation process continued for patients in the trial, a minimum 2-month window was left between any contact as part of usual care, and invitation into the trial, in order to avoid contacting participants who were late to contact the screening service but who still intended to do so.
 In order to ensure that the contact details were correct, participants were excluded if a post-office return had been received from their address.
 Participants were selected based on these criteria using an electronic search of the screening provider database.
-In order to further verify that correct details were used, and only eligible patients were contacted, the study population was checked against the patient register immediately prior to invitation to the trial.
+In order to further verify that correct details were used, and that only eligible patients were contacted, the study population was checked against the patient register immediately prior to invitation to the trial.